tmobile/opensource/content/blog/posts/deploying-harbor-on-aks.md

 ```

 ### 3.4.
 Deploy to AKS
-We can now deploy harbor to AKS using the helm install command as shown below.
+We can now deploy harbor to AKS using the Helm install command as shown below.

 ```bash

 helm install . --debug --name my-release --set externalDomain=tmobile-harbor-demo.eastus.cloudapp.azure.com

 ```

-Since we will be using docker CLI to push images into registry, we will need to complete instructions shown in output after helm install command suceeds to integrate docker CLI with newly deployed container registry on AKS.
+At this point you should go get that coffee as it will take a little bit for Harbor deployment to be completely ready.

 ## 4.0.
 Verify the deployment
 Verify all pods are in running state as well as ingresses.
 You can perform this using azure CLI or kubectl.